mrkllntschpp/Machine-Learning-For-Everyone/README.md

   <img src="starwars_scrolling.jpg" alt="the scrolling screen from star wars with course intro" width="100%">
 </div>

+*If some crazy idea stays in my head for long enough, then there's no fighting it.
+I just say, ``Okay, let's go.''* (Jeff Bridges)

 # Machine Learning for Everyone: May The Fourth Be With You!

 Welcome to the "Machine Learning for Everyone: May The Fourth Be With You" course materials repository!
 In this repository, you'll find a collection of course materials designed to provide an entry point into the exciting world of machine learning, all with a Star Wars twist.
 Whether you're a beginner or someone looking to refresh your knowledge, this course aims to make machine learning concepts accessible and engaging.